-As time advances, we are seeing more and more technology which is helping mankind in a variety of ways.
+As time advances, we are seeing more and more technology that is helping mankind in a variety of ways.
 One of the things that may concern those in the medical profession is whether this technology will start to take over their jobs.

 There is some speculation that robots or forms of artificial intelligence will creep in and replace our beloved nurses.